National

 Meanwhile, significant public funds continue to be spent on maintaining temporary government offices in Dhangadhi.
 According to the provincial financial comptroller’s office, Rs275.3 million was spent on maintenance over the past six fiscal years, from 2018-19 to 2023-24.

-Offices of the Chief Minister; the Ministry of Economic Affairs; the Ministry of Physical Infrastructure Development; the Ministry of Industry, Tourism, Forest and Environment; the Ministry of Land Management, Agriculture and Cooperatives; the Ministry of Social Development; the Ministry of Home Affairs; the provincial accounts office; the Attorney General’s Office; and the Public Service Commission continue to operate from temporary buildings, with annual maintenance costs recurring.
+Offices of the Chief Minister; the Ministry of Economic Affairs; the Ministry of Physical Infrastructure Development; the Ministry of Industry, Tourism, Forest and Environment; the Ministry of Land Management, Agriculture and Cooperatives; the Ministry of Social Development; the Ministry of Home Affairs; the provincial accounts office; the Attorney General’s Office; and the Public Service Commission continue to operate from temporary buildings, incurring recurring annual maintenance costs.

-An official at the Ministry of Economic Affairs said permanent infrastructure would have prevented repeated annual expenditure on temporary arrangements.
+An official at the Ministry of Economic Affairs said permanent infrastructure would have helped avoid repeated annual expenditure on temporary arrangements and saved resources and public funds.